Te Awa o Mokotūāraro restored to river formerly known as Clive River

 “This wonderful result is the outcome of a successful collaboration between Operation Pātiki, Dr Kerekere’s Office and the Green Hawke’s Bay Branch.

-“It has been supported by Napier City Council, Hastings District Council and Hawke’s Bay Regional Councils and many community people and businesses.
+“It has been supported by Napier City Council, Hastings District Council and Hawke’s Bay Regional Council and many community people and businesses.
 We could not have done it without them,” Paipper said.

 Kerekere said, “today we celebrate with Operation Pātiki ki Kohupātiki Marae this historical milestone as the tīpuna name of ‘Te Awa o Mokotūāraro’ which has been officially reclaimed and recorded in the New Zealand Gazette.